How to Appeal a Medicare DecisionPosted by Medicare Made Clear

 Filing an Appeal with a Private Medicare Plan

-You may file an appeal for reconsideration if you’ve received an “organization determination” that denies all or part of a request for coverage or payment.
+If you receive an “organization determination” that denies all or part of a request for coverage or payment, you may file an appeal for reconsideration.
 You must file the appeal within 60 days of the determination date.

 You or a representative must submit a written reconsideration request to your plan.
 Check your plan details for information about appeals specific to your plan.